void-memories/deliteAI/README.md

 - Improving documentation
 - Reporting bugs or suggesting features

-Please check our contribution guidelines for more information.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for detailed information about:
+- Our development workflow
+- How to submit pull requests
+- Developer Certificate of Origin (DCO) requirements
+- Code quality standards

 ## 📄 License